-The Pervasive Health 2022 Organising Committee invites proposals for the workshop program of the 16th International Conference on Pervasive Computing Technologies for Healthcare.
+The Pervasive Health 2023 Organising Committee invites proposals for the workshop program of the 17th International Conference on Pervasive Computing Technologies for Healthcare.
 The purpose of these workshops is to discuss work in progress and explore opportunities for new research related to pervasive healthcare.
 Innovative, high-risk frontier research ideas are particularly welcome as the main topic of a workshop.
-Workshops should emphasize emerging ideas, concepts, or technologies that are currently too nascent or too interdisciplinary for a full conference but are of potential interest to a substantial segment of the health community.
+Workshops should emphasise emerging ideas, concepts, or technologies that are currently too nascent or too interdisciplinary for a full conference but are of potential interest to a substantial segment of the health community.
 They should encourage information flow between all the participants, for example, through collective or small group discussions.
-We therefore encourage having an international team of organizers for a workshop who are from different institutions and represent a variety of perspectives.
+We especially encourage encourage workshop proponents to apply as an international team from different institutions, representing a variety of perspectives.
 We aim for a balanced workshop program offering a diverse set of themes.

 - Workshop title